-Correctly setting up shareholder agreement, operating agreement or partnership agreement at the outset of a business formation is a crucial element of protecting the business in the future.
-In addition to positioning the company for its best tax advantage from the beginning, the right agreements can eliminate the need for future litigation.
+Correctly setting up either a shareholder agreement, operating agreement or partnership agreement at the outset is critical.
+It’s also a crucial element of protecting the business in the future.
+In addition to positioning the company for its best tax advantage from inception, the right agreements can eliminate the need for future litigation.

-At Mackay, Caswell & Callahan, P. C., our attorneys take a long-term approach to formation, tax and contract issues, looking ahead to what may help your business prosper.
-Our business law experience allows us to consider all possible entity options and their tax consequences.
-Please call our office toll free at 844-MCC-4TAX to arrange an appointment with our shareholder and partnership agreement lawyers.
+At Mackay, Caswell & Callahan, P. C., our New York attorneys take a long-term approach to business formation, tax and contract issues.
+We try to always look ahead to what may help your business prosper.
+Our extensive business law experience allows us to consider all possible entity options and their tax consequences.
+You can either call our office toll free at 844-MCC-4TAX, or contact us online to arrange an appointment to discuss New York shareholder and partnerships.

 - Albany Business Attorney

 - New York City Business Attorney

 The Decisions That Will Affect the Business in the Future

 After discussing your business objectives, we will consider the risks, benefits and tax liabilities of the relevant business entities, including: